Xerios/ScreenManager/README.md

 Flexible way to manage your UI with transitions, layers and proper navigation handling for Unity.

 ## Features
+* ScreenEditor inspector
-* ScreenEditor inspector, but the whole system can be used fully through code
+* but the whole system can be used fully through code
+* Multi-layered stack based navigation _( alertbox > popup > main )_
+  * Re-usable screen instances
+  * Duplication of screens _( popups, alerts )_
 * Optimized clean and bloatfree code, no additional libraries required
 * Button-mashing-proof, screens respect their order and animate in/out properly
+* Default input handling using Unity's UI events _( including cancel/back event )_
+* Always-on selected button for gamepad and keyboard-aware navigation
 * **Spread** feature: See all your screens in a grid view for an easier overview and editing
+* **Buttons navigation generation**
+  * Optional focused default button
+  * Cancel/back button which is selected when Cancel key is pressed
+  * Isolate navigation to the current screen
-* Customizable generic screen class
+* **Extendable generic BaseScreen class**
   * Including pre-made presets: Animate, Tween, AnimationController
   * Easily create your own type of screen using the BaseScreen class
-* Multi-layered stack based navigation _( alertbox > popup > main )_
-  * Re-usable screen instances
-  * Duplication of screens _( popups, alerts )_
-* Uses default input handling using Unity's UI events _( including cancel/back event )_
-* **Buttons navigation generation** using Unity's internal UI navigation system while preventing from navigation bleeding out to other screens
-* Always-on selected button for gamepad and keyboard-aware navigation
 * Mobile tested
-* Includes an example
+* Includes three examples
 * Fully documented code

 ## Gif